Zettlr/zettlr-docs/docs/en/faq.md

 `pandoc: unrecognized option '--pdf-engine=xelatex' Try pandoc --help for more information.`

 The reason is that with Pandoc 2.0, the older option `--latex-engine` was renamed to `--pdf-engine`.
 [See more in Pandoc's changelog](https://github.com/jgm/pandoc/blob/master/changelog#L4349).

+## On Export to PDF, I constantly get error messages!

+On the first few exports this is to be expected and completely normal.
+Zettlr simply passes the file to Pandoc, which passes it on to LaTeX.
+But the template that Zettlr uses for your PDF-exports requires some additional packets that are not always installed when installing LaTeX.

+The most common error looks like this:

+**LaTeX Error: File \<some name\>.sty not found.**

+This simply means that a certain packet was not found (they end in `.sty`).
+On Windows, these packets should be installed automatically as soon as they are needed; on macOS and Linux you simply need to run the command `tlmgr install <some name>`.

+In case of other errors, Zettlr enables you to copy and paste text from the error message, because in almost all cases, a short Google search leads to a solution; and in almost all cases the only action required is the installation of another packet.

 ## I found a bug!